 Wolf Gumerman, Founding Dean of the Honors College and Professor of Anthropology at Northern Arizona University, is an archaeologist who applies his research to broader societal concerns, including collaborating with the Hopi Cultural Preservation Office to promote cultural preservation.
 Using archaeology and elder knowledge he connects Hopi youth with their past.
 The collaboration has produced four films and a museum exhibit that present the youth’s perspective on Hopi culture and history.
 Wolf also has a strong interest in food and culture stemming from his 20 years of research on the north coast of Peru and from his interest in sustainable food systems.
 He is Co-founder and past Co-editor for the Journal Heritage Management and publishes primarily on topics related to prehistoric foodways.
 Wolf teaches a range of interactive courses on composition and literature, archaeology, theory, human evolution, and food and culture.

 Ted Martinez holds degrees in botany and environmental science and policy from Northern Arizona University.
 In 2005 he moved to Yuma AZ to what is essentially the “end of the line” for the Colorado River before the US and Mexico take their allocations of water.
-In Yuma, Ted has been able to utilize his education in botany and environmental science to perform conservation, education and restoration in the Lower Colorado River (LCR) Valley between the US and Mexico.
-There Ted has received grants from the Sonoran Joint Venture, Xerces Society and Arizona Game and Fish to perform wetland restoration, Monarch conservation and Bighorn Sheep education and outreach respectively.
+In Yuma he was able to perform conservation, education and restoration in the Lower Colorado River (LCR) Valley.
+He received grants from the Sonoran Joint Venture, Xerces Society, and Arizona Game and Fish to perform wetland restoration, Monarch conservation, and Bighorn Sheep education and outreach respectively.
 Ted has also worked with Mexican partners, ProNatura, to perform bi-national wetland restoration along the Colorado River region dividing the US and Mexico.
-His recent experiences in the LCR have made him interested in the ability of humans to both negatively and positively impact the environment.
-If humans can negatively impact their environment, then through massive effort can they also positively impact the environment?
-He also wonders if we can reconcile our role with the environment by changing our perception of nature as separate from humanity.
-Ted is happy to be in the NAU Honors Program teaching classes on plants, water and the environment.
+Ted is also Co-PI on an NSF Research Experience for Undergraduates (REU) grant in env/sci and biology at NAU.
+This program offers research opportunities to underrepresented populations in the sciences and invites them to participate in research at NAU.
+Students come from across the country to participate in the research program.
+Ted is happy to have found a home in the NAU Honors College teaching classes on plants, water, and the environment.

 Dr. Thomas D. Sisk